This article will show you how to set up and configure a WooCommerce BOGO coupon on your store.

 Here’s what the interface looks like for BOGO deals:

-- Buy a coffee pod machine and get a free pack of coffee pods
+- Buy a coffee pod machine and choose a free pack of coffee pods from the coffee pod category

 - Buy a coffee pod machine and get your first pack of coffee pods half price